awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 **Note**
 The trailing string `'A'` characters \(`AAA...`\) is not part of the value\.

-   1. For tablespace\-level encryption, run the queries following\.
+   1. For tablespace\-level encryption, run the following queries\.

       ```
       SQL> SELECT TABLESPACE_NAME, ENCRYPTED FROM dba_tablespaces;